Skip to:

 Purpose

-To enhance, maintain and protect the brand identity for the Tennessee Board of Regents, the System Office, operational units and institutions, this policy governs the use of all words, logos or symbols used to identify or distinguish services affiliated with the TBR for any purpose.
+To enhance, maintain and protect the brand identity for the Tennessee Board of Regents, the System Office, Colleges, and operational units, this policy governs the use of all words, logos or symbols used to identify or distinguish services affiliated with the TBR or any part of the TBR System for any purpose.
 It provides that all appropriate applicable guidelines pertaining to the words, logos, symbols or other brand identifiers must be followed.

 Policy/Guideline